Contrast Sensitivity Functions in Autoencoders: 1. Introduction

 The structure of the paper is as follows.
-Section~2 extends the theory proposed in~\cite{Gomez20b} to obtain the CSFs of artificial systems with a low-contrast analysis based on classical psychophysics.
-Section~3 shows the main empirical findings of the work: the emergence of human-like CSFs and contrast saturation in CNN-autoencoders with shallow architectures under the considered error minimization goal.
-Interestingly, resemblance with human behavior reduces for deeper architectures.
-Finally, Section~4 discusses the implications of the results: on the one hand, statements about the goal or organization principles at an abstract level are problematic because the final behavior very much depends on the algorithmic level (or selected architecture).
-On the other hand, special care has to be taken in using deep models in vision science: their ability for function approximation without the appropriate architecture constraints does not guarantee human behavior.
-This suggests a word of caution against premature interpretations of the behavior obtained through deep architectures in biological problems.
+Section~2 extends the theory proposed in~\cite{Gomez20b} to obtain the CSFs of autoencoders with an analysis of the energy (or standard deviation) of the input and the output gratings.
+Section~3 describes the considered low-level visual tasks (compensation of bio-distortions, chromatic adaptation, and signal reconstruction after bottlenecks) and the setting of the numerical experiments.
+Section~4 shows the main empirical findings of the work: the emergence of human-like CSFs in the spatio-temporal and chromatic dimensions in shallow CNN autoencoders trained to minimize the distortion introduced by the optics of the eye and the noise in the cones.
+Finally, Section~5 discusses the implications of the empirical results: on the one hand, statements about the goal or organization principles are difficult to separate from the implementation because the final behavior very much depends on the algorithmic level (or selected architecture).
+On the other hand, special care has to be taken in using deep models in low-level vision science: their ability for function approximation may make them excel in the performance of a sensible score, but without the appropriate architecture constraints, this does not guarantee the similarity with humans.
+Appendix~A provides details of the implementation of the models.
+Appendix~B describes the image/video datasets to train the models and the sinusoids used to probe the networks.
+Appendix~C illustrates the proper training and convergence of all the considered CNNs in all experiments.
+It shows the learning curves and explicit examples of the responses (reconstructed signals in test) for all the considered goal/architecture scenarios.